Common Stocks and How They Work

 Many corporations also give stockholders dividend payouts.
 These dividend payouts will change based on how profitable the company is.

 Stocks are bought and sold throughout the day on a stock exchange.
 The two stock exchanges in the United States are the New York Stock Exchange and the NASDAQ.
-For this reason, the price of a share of stock goes up and down depending on the demand.
-Stock prices can therefore be affected by corporate earnings, public relations announcements, and the health of the U.S. economy overall.
+For this reason, the price of a share of a stock goes up and down depending on the demand.
+Stock prices can, therefore, be affected by corporate earnings, public relations announcements, and the health of the U.S. economy overall.

 Therefore, you can make money from stocks in two ways: from dividend payments, or by selling it when the price of the stock goes up.
-Keep in mind you can also lose your entire investment if the stock price plummets.
+You can also lose your entire investment if the stock price plummets.